b4rt-dev/ASRpunctuationRestoration/README.md

 # ASRpunctuationRestoration

+ASR punctuation restoration experiments for the ASR Master course at Radboud University.
+Paper not included in this repository.

 Structure:
 - ASR_Punctuation_Restoration_S4752740.ipynb contains main research code
 - DataExploration.ipynb contains code to get more insight into the data